-Spring Forward...
-(With Caution)
+Spring Forward (With Caution)

-Deb was not a particularly demanding or impatient wife, but this was the Saturday that she was determined to organize their cluttered garage and prepare it for her spring passions, gardening and biking.
+Deb was not a particularly demanding or impatient wife.
+But this was the Saturday that she was determined to organize their cluttered garage and prepare it for her Spring passions, gardening and biking.
 Bob had other plans for the day.
-Rather than wait for his help, Deb impetuously threw herself into her work, and in the process threw out her back shoving fifty-pound bags of fertilizer around the garage and lifting her ten-speed bike off its wall mounts.
-That was the spring that Bob planted the garden while Deb recuperated in the easy chair.
+Rather than wait for his help, she impetuously threw herself into her work, and in the process threw out her back shoving fifty-pound bags of fertilizer around the garage and lifting her ten-speed bike down off its wall mounts.
+That was the Spring that Bob planted the garden while Deb recuperated in the easy chair.

-Like any physical activity, spring housecleaning has potential hazards, most of which are easily avoided with planning and common sense.
+Like any physical activity, Spring house cleaning has potential hazards, most of which are easily avoided with planning and common sense.